-- 1.1.
-In accordance with the Statutes of the CEGC/ICCIC, the following continental championships may be organised each year: - a) Asian Championship; - b) European Championship; - c) North American Championship; - d) Oceanian Championship; - e) South American Championship. - 1.2.
-In accordance with the Statutes of the CEGC/ICCIC and subject to the approval of the CEGC/ICCIC, the Continental Committees are entirely responsible for the organisation of these championships, which shall be undertaken in accordance with the CEGC/ICCIC regulations governing international competition ice climbing. - 1.3.
-Only members of the countries who are members of the respective Continental Sub-Committee shall be eligible to take part in these championships. - 1.4.
-Each Continental Championship competition approved by the CEGC/ICCIC shall include categories for men and women.
-No competitor under the age of 16 years shall be permitted to compete in a Continental Championship competition. - 1.5.
-Each Continental Championship competition shall include a difficulty competition and a speed competition. - 1.6.
+1.1.
+In accordance with the Statutes of the UIAA COMMISSION, the following continental championships may be organized each year:

+a) Asian Championship;

+- b) European Championship;

+- c) North American Championship;

+- d) Oceanian Championship;

+- e) South American Championship.

+1.2.
+In accordance with the Statutes of the UIAA COMMISSION and subject to the approval of the UIAA COMMISSION, the Continental Committees are entirely responsible for the organization of these champion ships, which shall be undertaken in accordance with the UIAA Regulationsgoverning international competition ice climbing.

+1.3.
+Only members of the countries who are members of the respective Continental Sub-Committee shall be eligible to take part in these championships.

+1.4.
+Each Continental Championship competition approved by the UIAA COMMISSION shall include categories for men and women.
+No competitor under the age of 16 years shall be permitted to compete in a Continental Championship competition.

+1.5.
 Continental Championship competitions shall normally take place during weekend periods.
-The maximum duration of a Continental Championship shall be three (3) days. - 1.7.
+The maximum duration of a Continental Championship shall be three (3)days.

+1.6.
 The winners of both the men's and women's categories of the Difficulty and Speed competitions shall be awarded, respectively, gold, silver and bronze medals.
-In addition, the first three competitors in both the men's and women's Difficulty and Speed categories shall be awarded a Continental Championship trophy. - 2.
-DIFFICULTY COMPETITION - 2.1.
-The Continental Championship difficulty competition shall be organised following the CEGC/ICCIC approved format. - 3.
-BOULDERING COMPETITIONS - 3.1.
-Each World Championship bouldering competition shall be organised following the CEGC/ICCIC approved format. - 4.
-SPEED COMPETITION - 4.1.
-The Continental Championship speed competition shall take place in accordance with the standard regulations governing such events.
+In addition, the first three competitors in both the men's and women's Difficulty and Speed categories shall be awarded a Continental Championship trophy.

-SECTION SIX

-DISCIPLINARY PROCEDURES DURING COMPETITIONS
+SECTION SIX DISCIPLINARY PROCEDURES DURING COMPETITIONS

-- 1.1.
-The President of the Jury shall have overall authority for all activities and decisions affecting the competition within the competition zone; i.e. the competition registration area, the isolation and transit zones, the competition area immediately in front of and on the climbing structure. - 1.2.
+1.1.
+The President of the Jury shall have overall authority for all activities and decisions affecting the competition within the competition zone; i.e. the competition registration area, the isolation and transit zones, the competition area immediately in front of and on the climbing structure.

+1.2.
 These Disciplinary Regulations should be read in conjunction with the regulations governing the sport of international competition ice climbing.